 4. Isolation of the clostridium botulinum organism in stool can be accomplished in the early stages of disease.
 It is rarely isolated in blood.
 The most common method for proving infection is to isolate botulinum toxin in blood or stool samples.
 Toxin can be detected in the stool of infected infants for up to 4 months.
 Electrophysiological testing, specifically electromyography, can aid in ruling out other neurologic disorders such as Guillain-Barre syndrome, congenital myopathies, and myasthenic conditions.

 5. The use of antibiotics in infant botulism should be reserved only for proven secondary infections such as pneumonia, otitis media or urinary tract infections.
 Aminoglycosides should be avoided as they are weak pharmacologic neuromuscular blocking agents which may worsen paralysis acutely or cause respiratory failure in an unsuspected infant with botulism being treated for sepsis.

 6. Human botulinum immunoglobulin (BIG), which acts by interrupting the blockade of nerve receptors by botulinum toxin, has been shown to reduce the need for mechanical ventilatory support and shorten overall duration of hospitalization.

 7. If recognized early and given appropriate supportive care minimizing complications, full recovery and a normal neurologic function can be expected.

-8. Classic "botulism" is a food born disease in which high levels of toxin can be ingested in spoiled food.
+8. Classic "botulism" is a food borne disease in which high levels of toxin can be ingested in spoiled food.
 It often occurs in outbreaks linked to a particular source, and typically afflicts older children and adults.
 Wound botulism is rare, but is seen disproportionately in adolescents and children.
 Infant botulism has a more gradual onset.
 All types of botulism produce disease through a similar pathogenesis.